cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 ```

 {% note info  %}
-You can create multiple Record Keys for a project, or delete existing ones from our {% url 'Dashboard' https://on.cypress.io/dashboard %}.
+You can create multiple Record Keys for a project, or delete existing ones from our {% url 'Dashboard Service' https://on.cypress.io/dashboard %}.
 {% endnote %}

-You can also find your Record Key inside of the *Settings* tab in our Desktop Application.
+You can also find your Record Key inside of the *Settings* tab in the Test Runner.

 ![Settings Tab of Desktop](/img/dashboard/record-key-shown-in-desktop-gui-configuration.png)